AdroitBit/small-CSI-Localization/README.md

-# simple-CSI-Localization
+# small-CSI-Localization

 example? tutorial? framework? template?
 You named it!

-This simple is about using CSI to localize the object in the area.
+This simple project is about using CSI to localize the object in the area.

 With a step by step explanation!